Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Settings for regularity of invariant graphs: an overview

 \begin{proof} See Lemmas \ref{lem:continuity_f}, \ref{lem:leaf1}, \ref{lem:leaf1a}, \ref{lem:K1leafc}, \ref{lem:sheaf}, \ref{lem:base0}, \ref{lem:baseleaf}, \ref{smoothbase}, \ref{lem:holversheaf}, \ref{lem:final}, and \autoref{lipbase}. \end{proof}

-\subsection{settings for the regularity of invariant graphs: an overview}
+\section{Settings for regularity of invariant graphs: an overview}

-We require some basic settings about the base space $ M $ and the bundles $ X, Y $ for studying the regularity of invariant graphs.
-The settings will change lemma by lemma according to different regularities of $ f $.
+We need some basic assumptions on the base space $ M $ and the bundles $ X, Y $ to study the regularity of $ f $.
+The assumptions will change from lemma to lemma according to different regularities of $ f $.
 The assumptions for the invariant section $ i $ and the map $ u $ are also given here.

 \begin{enumerate} \item [(H1)] (about $ M $) \textbf{(i)} Let $ M $ be a locally metrizable space (associated with an open cover $ \{ U_m: m \in M \} $); see \autoref{defi:locallyM}.
 The metric in $ U_{m} $ is denoted by $ d_m(\cdot,\cdot) = |\cdot - \cdot| $.
 Let $ M_1 \subset M $.